ruby-rice/rice/doc/bindings/overloaded_methods.rst

 Method Resolution
 -----------------
 Ruby does not natively support method overloading.
 Thus Rice must implement overloading support itself.
 It does this by maintaining a global registry (see `NativeRegistry <https://github.com/ruby-rice/rice/blob/master/rice/detail/NativeRegistry.hpp>`_) of methods keyed on class  and method name.
-Thus for the example above, the key is ``Shape::intersects`` and the value is an array of three `NativeFunction <https://github.com/ruby-rice/rice/blob/master/rice/detail/NativeFunction.hpp>`_ instances, where each ``NativeFunction`` instance maps to one C++ member function.
+For the example above, the key is ``Shape::intersects`` and the value is an array of three `NativeFunction <https://github.com/ruby-rice/rice/blob/master/rice/detail/NativeFunction.hpp>`_ instances, where each ``NativeFunction`` instance maps to one C++ member function.

 At runtime, Rice evaluates the method parameters sent to the ``intersects`` method and determines the best match.
 It does this by looping over the three ``NativeFunction`` instances and calls their ``matches`` method.
 The matches method, in turn, loops over the passed-in parameters and sends them to its array of ``From_Ruby`` instances (for more information see the :ref:`type conversion <type_conversions>` section).

-Each ``From_Ruby`` instance defines a ``convertible`` method that returns one of three results:
+Each ``From_Ruby`` instance defines a ``convertible`` method that returns one of five results:

 * Exact - The types match exactly
+* Const - The types only differ by ``const``
-* Typecast - The types match but require conversion (for example an integer to a double)
+* Cast - The types do not match but can be coverted to each other (for example an integer to a double)
+* Narrow - The types do not match but can be converted using a narrowing cast (for example a long to an int)
-* None - The type cannot be converted (for example a string to an integer)
+* None - The types do not match and cannot be converted (for example a string to an integer)

 Based on the results for each parameter, each overloaded C++ method is sorted from best match to worst match.
 The best matching function is then called.